Together with employees -

 It is being required to further develop and promote leaders that can play responsible roles beyond national or region borders, in particularly order to accelerate our global business development.

-JTEKT holds regional Succession Committees to discuss the discovery, development and appropriate allocation of potential successors for each major post both in Japan and overseas.
-We also gather information from each region and hold a Global Succession Committee attended by board members to discuss the development and optimal allocation of human resources for the group overall.
+JTEKT holds regional Succession Committees to of selected discuss the discovery of selected human resources, development and appropriate allocation of potential successors for each major post both in Japan and overseas.

 Hiring and utilization of foreign employees